redFrik/udk18-Discrete_Structures/udk180118/README.md

 }
 ```

-it is almost the same code. there are only a few additions. but to make it work you also need to perform the following steps in unity...
+it is almost the same code. there are only a few additions (see the comments). but to make it work you also need to perform the following steps in unity...

 * select Assets / Create / Material
 * give the material a name (does not matter what)